open-component-model/ocm-spec/doc/04-extensions/04-algorithms/component-descriptor-normalization-algorithms.md

 # Normalization Algorithms

-Currently the there are two different normalizations defined:
+The following component descriptor normalization algorithms are defined:

-- `jsonNormalisationV1`: This is a legacy format, which depends on the format of the component descriptor
+- `jsonNormalisationV1`: Legacy format that depends on the serialization format of the component descriptor.
+Uses the [OCM-specific generic normalization format](../../02-processing/05-component-descriptor-normalization.md#generic-normalization-format).
-- `jsonNormalisationV2`: This is the new format. which is independent of the chosen representation format of the component descriptor.
+- `jsonNormalisationV2`: Format-independent normalization using [RFC 8785 (JCS)](https://www.rfc-editor.org/rfc/rfc8785).
+Includes legacy extra-identity defaulting. **Deprecated.**
+- `jsonNormalisationV3`: Identical to v2 but **without** legacy extra-identity defaulting. **Deprecated** — transparently mapped to `jsonNormalisationV4alpha1`.
+- `jsonNormalisationV4alpha1`: Clean-room reimplementation of v3. **Current default.**

 The normalization process is divided into two steps:

-- *extraction of the signature relevant information from the component descriptor*
+- *extraction of the signing-relevant information from the component descriptor*

-  The result is basically a JSON object, which decsribed the relevant information.
+  The result is a JSON object which describes the relevant information.

 - *normalization of the resulting JSON object*

-  Here, the object is serialized to a unique and reproducable byte sequence, which is finally used to determine the digest.
+  The object is serialized to a unique and reproducible byte sequence, which is finally used to determine the digest.

-  There are two such normalization methods:
+  There are two serialization methods used across the algorithms:
-  - `jsonNormalisationV1`
-  - `jsonNormalisationV2`
+  - `jsonNormalisationV1` uses the [OCM-specific generic normalization format](../../02-processing/05-component-descriptor-normalization.md#generic-normalization-format) (dictionaries serialized as sorted single-entry lists)
+  - `jsonNormalisationV2`, `jsonNormalisationV3`, and `jsonNormalisationV4alpha1` use [RFC 8785 (JCS)](https://www.rfc-editor.org/rfc/rfc8785)

 ## `jsonNormalisationV1`